mgmello/bradford_report/README.md

 # bradford_report

 MATLAB code used in a lab report for a biochemistry course.
-No OOP, external library needed.
+No OOP and no external library needed.